Creative Generation … Our Visual Art girls do it again … CONGRATULATIONS

 Visual Culture Prefects in the transformed Horton Library now our Visual Arts Faculty

-We are so proud to introduce our 2017 Visual Culture Prefects, Zoe Dart, Sammy Jack & Claryn Chong in our new Visual Arts Faculty space, the old Horton Library is transformed.
+We are so proud to bring you our 2017 Visual Culture Prefects, Zoe Dart, Sammy Jack & Claryn Chong in our new Visual Arts Faculty space, the old Horton Library is transformed.

 The girls have already been presented with their VCP jewellery designed by Li En Peng and made by Audrey Songvillay – 2016 Year 12 Visual Art students.

 “The new “Arthouse” lives up to everything we, as students, were promised, if not going way beyond already high expectations.
 A beautiful, state-of-the-art building that caters for students of all creative passions, the Arthouse provides modern and unique facilities to those with artistic endeavours in mind.
 With wide open spaces, natural light streaming in through every wall and classrooms for both art and media students, it is easy to imagine all of the ways in which this prodigious building will be utilised in the very near future.
 We wait in anticipation for the opening of this building!”

 “When I first stepped into the new building, it felt like I stepped into a completely new and different place.
 It felt like I wasn’t just at school, I was in a proper space where I would feel inspired to be creative and take my skills to their fullest potential.
 The new facilities will undoubtedly provide so many more opportunities for students to bring their creative works to a further extent, and the contemporary design of the physical place will certainly generate feelings of motivation and refreshment as soon as one steps in it.
 I really think that this building is going to take Visual Cultures at St Hilda’s to a whole new level and truly advocate creative vision, individuality and expression in our girls, and everyone is going to absolutely love it.”
 Claryn Chong